 - a.
-No per diem will be paid (or meals provided) for competitions that require the judge to be at the meet site for less than 3 hours, unless round trip mileage is 100 miles or more.
+No per diem will be paid (or meals provided) for competitions that require the judge to be at the meet site for less than 3 hours unless round trip mileage is 100 miles or more.
 These rates are determined regardless of departure or arrival time to the judge's home. - b.
 Per Diem compensation should be paid to the judges at a rate of: - 1) \$20.00 Diem When on-site responsibilities are at least 3 hours but less than 8 hours.
-(Time begins with reporting time to include meetings and competition.) - 2) \$40.00 Diem When on-site responsibilities are 8 hours or more. \$20.00 per meal (up to a maximum of \$40.00 per day) is assessed for any meals not provided by the Meet Director.

-Clarification: Reimbursement for breakfast is not considered for day (local) meets which the judge travels to and from the meet site in one day.
+(Time begins with reporting time to include meetings and competition) is assessed if a meal not provided by the Meet Director. - 2) \$40.00 Diem When on-site responsibilities are 8 hours or more. \$20.00 per meal (up to a maximum of \$40.00 per day) is assessed for any meals not provided by the Meet Director. - Clarification: Reimbursement for breakfast is not considered for day (local) meets which the judge travels to and from the meet site in one day.